nerva-project/nerva-docs/docs/guides/nervaone.md

 Wallet public and private keys as well as 25  word mnemonic seed will be displayed.

-**safely save and store these words and keys**
+**Safely save and store these words and keys**

 ## Transferring funds

-Go to: Wallet > Transfer Funds, provide required fields and press OK
+Go to: Wallet > Transfer Funds, provide required fields and press Transfer.

 ![nervaone-transfer-funds](img/nervaone-transfer-funds.png)